segmentio/analytics-node/README.md

 analytics-node
 ==============

 analytics-node is a node.js client for [Segment.io](https://segment.io).
-It's the sister API of the popular [analytics.js](https://github.com/segmentio/analytics.js).
+If you're using client-side javascript, check out [analytics.js](https://github.com/segmentio/analytics.js).

 ### Node Analytics Made Simple

-[Segment.io](https://segment.io) is the simplest way to integrate analytics into your application.
-One API allows you to turn on any other analytics service.
-No more learning new APIs, repeated code, and wasted development time.
+[Segment.io](https://segment.io) is the cleanest, simplest API for recording analytics data.

+Setting up a new analytics solution can be a real pain.
+The APIs from each analytics provider are slightly different in odd ways, code gets messy, and developers waste a bunch of time fiddling with long-abandoned client libraries.
+We want to save you that pain and give you an clean, efficient, extensible analytics setup.

+[Segment.io](https://segment.io) wraps all those APIs in one beautiful, simple API.
+Then we route your analytics data wherever you want, whether it's Google Analytics, Mixpanel, Customer io, Chartbeat, or any of our other integrations.
+After you set up Segment.io you can swap or add analytics providers at any time with a single click.
+You won't need to touch code or push to production.
+You'll save valuable development time so that you can focus on what really matters: your product.

 ```javascript
 var analytics = require('analytics-node');